Who is this course for?

 In addition, you will learn skills that are required in any career choice, including health & safety, confidence building, social and practical skills, and English and Maths.
 We also offer English and Maths GCSE resits.

 - 4 GCSEs Grade D or above, OR

 - Level 1 qualification in a related subject

 - Mature learners with other qualifications and/or experience are also welcomed

-- You should have a strong interest in music and demonstrate a commitment to succeed.
+- You should have a strong interest in working in the horticultural sector and demonstrate a commitment to succeed.

 When does the course start?